arora209/turfgrass/README.md

 # Possible Errors:

 If you got a docker error saying that the username does not match, this was resolved by making sure you make a docker account that is linked to your github.
 Make sure when you log in to docker you are using your username and not email.
 I don't know why this was the solution, but it did work.

+# Frontend:

+Will have to install Flask and Flask CORS: https://flask.palletsprojects.com/en/stable/installation/